tobiasoberrauch/platform/README.md

 - Each app runs on a different port for parallel development
 - Product selector enables seamless navigation between apps
 - Modern responsive design with consistent styling
+- Port range is configurable with `PORT_RANGE_START` environment variable